ABOUT ARLINGTON PUBLIC ART

 Welcome to Arlington Public Art, an activist group of artists and citizens working to be the catalyst for public art in the Town of Arlington, MA.
 Arlington Public Art (APA) is a subcommittee of the Arlington Commission on Arts and Culture (ACAC) under the auspices of the Town of Arlington.

-Arlington Public Art has been awarded a grant from the Arlington Cultural Council, a local agency funded by the Massachusetts Cultural Council, to support Pathways: Art on the Minuteman Bikeway.
+Arlington Public Art has been awarded grants by the Arlington Cultural Council, a local agency funded by the Massachusetts Cultural Council, and directly by the Massachusetts Cultural Council to support Pathways: Art on the Minuteman Bikeway.
 We are grateful for their continuing support!

 Would you like to see more art in the streets, parks, public buildings and other public spaces in Arlington?
 Please get involved and support our work.
 Sign up to volunteer or attend our quarterly meetings (please check the Town of Arlington calendar to find out when and where).
 Questions? email@example.com

 You can support Arlington Public Art's work with an on-line tax-deductible contribution to the Town of Arlington's Public Art Fund here.
 Donations of $250 or more are thanked with a limited edition print of one of Resa Blatman's vivid oil painting portraits of a cardinal, chickadee, or baltimore oriole.
 Thank you!